Collage film: Comedies

 Some of the earliest surrealist collage works were humorous.
-This tradition of using film collage for comedic effect can later be seen in commercial films such as Woody Allen's first film, What's Up, Tiger Lily? in which Allen took Key of Keys, a Japanese spy film by Senkichi Taniguchi, re-edited parts of it and wrote a new soundtrack made up of his own dialogue for comic effect, and Carl Reiner's 1982 comedy Dead Men Don't Wear Plaid which incorporated footage from approximately two dozen classic film noir films along with original sequences with Steve Martin.
+This tradition of using film collage for comedic effect can later be seen in commercial films such as Woody Allen's first film, What's Up, Tiger Lily?
+(1966) in which Allen took Key of Keys, a Japanese spy film by Senkichi Taniguchi, re-edited parts of it and wrote a new soundtrack made up of his own dialogue for comic effect, and Gerald Potterton's 1971 animated satire Tiki Tiki with animated primates utilizing scenes from Rolan Bykov's subversive fairytale musical Ayboilt–66.

+Carl Reiner's 1982 comedy Dead Men Don't Wear Plaid incorporated footage from approximately two dozen classic film noir films along with original sequences with Steve Martin.

 Canadian video artist Todd Graham is known for his 1987 cult fan film Apocalypse Pooh, a bizarrely comedic mash-up of Disney's Winnie the Pooh and Francis Ford Coppola's 1979 Vietnam War epic Apocalypse Now.

+The 1976 postcard collage Black Forest Trading Post, made by experimental Canadian filmmakers Andrew Lugg and Stuart Klein, sandwiched a postcard image of a Pennsylvania souvenir shop with different improbable and ludicrous backgrounds.

 Physical film collaging

 Some filmmakers have taken a more literal approach to collage film.
 Stan Brakhage created films by collaging found objects between clear film stock, then passing the results through an optical printer, such as in Mothlight and The Garden of Earthly Delights.

 Another notable collage film that also used this technique is Fruit Flies (2010) by Canadian artist Christine Lucy Latimer similar to Mothlight.